kohn/rsi/README.md

 via TCP sockets.

-RSI server works as daemon process and listens to port 7209(could be change in rsi.config).
-After connected to a client, it reads message from client and send corresponding message in JSON format back to client.
+RSI server works as daemon process and listens to port 7209(could be changed in rsi.config).
+After connected to a client, it reads message from client and sends corresponding message in JSON format back to client.

 Dependencies